Deir ez-Zor campaign (2017–2019): Slowing down of the campaign

 On 7 November, the SDF captured a village while advancing on the southwest along Khabur.
 The SDF captured the key town of Markadah on 8 November.
-On 12 November, the SDF captured Al-Busayrah and all neighboring villages, thereby completely eliminating an ISIL pocket to east of Euphrates.
-The SDF captured the Tanak oil fields on the next day.
+On 12 November, the SDF captured al-Busayrah and all neighboring villages, thereby eliminating an ISIL pocket to the east of the Euphrates.
+The SDF captured the al-Tanak oil fields on the next day.
 On 14 November, the SDF pushed southwards along the river, capturing a village and killing 11 ISIL militants.
 By the next day, they had advanced within 15 km to the border with Iraq, according to the Syrian Observatory for Human Rights (SOHR).
-After ISIL lost Al-Qa'im and Abu Kamal, to the Iraqi and Syrian Army, respectively, ISIL moved its de facto capital to the Syrian city of Hajin, in the Middle Euphrates Valley.
+After ISIL lost Al-Qa'im and Abu Kamal to the Iraqi and Syrian Army, respectively, ISIL moved its de facto capital to the Syrian city of Hajin, in the Middle Euphrates Valley.

-The SDF's Deir Ezzor Military Council reached the Iraqi border on 25 November, through the northern countryside of Albu Kamal, effectively cutting off the Syrian Arab Army from the border crossings to the north of the town.
-The United States Department of Defense (U.S. DoD) announced in February 2018 that Shaykh Abu Anas al-Furati, a senior ISIL commander, was killed in an airstrike on Hajin on 27 November.
-The YPG declared on 3 December that it had completely captured the eastern countryside of Deir Ezzor.
-SDF captured three villages 70 km south of Deir Ezzor city on 9 December.
-During the clashes, it was struck by a car bomb in a village, with Amaq News Agency stating deaths of 15 SDF fighters.
-The alliance was meanwhile aided by Russian airstrikes.
+SDF forces, spearheaded by the Deir Ez-Zor Military Council, reached the Iraqi border on 25 November, through the northern countryside of Abu Kamal, effectively blocking the Syrian Army from the border crossings located north of the town.
+The United States Department of Defense (U.S. DoD) later announced in February 2018 that Shaykh Abu Anas al-Furati, a senior ISIL commander, was killed in an airstrike on Hajin on 27 November 2017.
+On 3 December 2017, the YPG declared that it had completely captured the eastern countryside of Deir Ez-Zor.
+The SDF captured three villages 70 km south of Deir Ez-Zor city on 9 December.
+During the clashes, the SDF was struck by a car bomb in a village, with Amaq News Agency reporting the deaths of 15 SDF fighters.
+Around this time it was reported that Russian airstrikes had helped Kurdish forces in their ground advances.

-The SDF's Deir Ezzor Military Council reported on 12 December that their forces had captured several towns along the eastern bank of the Epuhrates, including Hasiyat, Jayshiyah, Jadleh, Al-Bahrah, and Gharanij after a brief battle.
-Taking advantage of ISIL's concentration on attacking the Syrian Army on the western bank, during the week, the SDF took over several towns controlled by the group.
-SDF's official media wing reported capture of Jurdi Al-Sharqi on 13 December after a brief battle.
-SOHR meanwhile stated that 23 civilians had been killed by airstrikes carried out by the US-led Coalition in an ISIL-controlled village on the eastern banks.
-The U.S. DoD announced in February that ISIL military commander Abd al Rahman Filipini, was killed near Hajin due to airstrikes on the same day.
+The Deir Ez-Zor Military Council reported on 12 December that their forces had captured several towns along the eastern bank of the Euphrates, including Hasiyat, Jayshiyah, Jadleh, al-Bahrah, and Gharanij after a brief battle.
+During the week, taking advantage of ISIL's focus on attacking the Syrian Army on the western bank, the SDF captured several towns controlled by the group.
+The SDF's official media wing reported the capture of Jurdi al-Sharqi on 13 December after a brief battle.
+SOHR, meanwhile, stated that 23 civilians had been killed by airstrikes carried out by the U.S.-led Coalition in an ISIL-controlled village on the eastern banks.
+The U.S. DoD would later announce in February 2018 that ISIL military commander Abd al Rahman Filipini was killed near Hajin due to airstrikes on 13–14 December 2017.